Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-Important differences between Chinese cuisine and Cracker
+Important differences between chinese cuisine and crackers

-• Cracker's daily need coverage for Iron is 37% more.
+• Crackers' daily need coverage for iron is 37% more.

-• Chinese cuisine is lower in Saturated Fat.
+• Chinese cuisine is lower in saturated fat.

 The food varieties used in the comparison are Restaurant, Chinese, beef and vegetables and Crackers, standard snack-type, regular.